Frequently Asked Questions

 Confirm website addresses and social media handles (make sure that there is no extra letters, numbers, symbols, or words).
 A lot of scammers will add an extra "o" or "t" or word in their handle to make a fake social media account.

 When in doubt, never send money via payment platform.
 Always call us.
 If you are unsure, ask.
 If you are wary about sending a deposit online, on a case-by-case basis, we will be able to set up an in-person consultation and take a cash deposit to make you feel more comfortable and at ease.

 If the price seems too good to be true, it likely is.
 Don't believe you will get a high quality tattoo, a cover up, or something extremely realistic for a small price.

 Our artists use online consultation forms to speed up the tattoo appointment and booking process.
 We do not want to have to have you drive in (or fly in) from other areas, if unnecessary.
 By being thorough and sending multiple reference photos and detailed description of what you want in a tattoo, we can create a design we both will be excited for.
 Email communication allows us to ask the appropriate questions about your tattoo and keep track of responses in one place, so nothing is missed or forgotten.
 Our goal is to make your dream tattoo come true.

-On rare occasion, usually only for large-scale projects (sleeves, backpieces, and full body suits), we may need to have a collaborative in-person session prior to designing your tattoo so we can capture images, discuss what you want where, and write notes.
+On rare occasion, usually only for large-scale projects (cover ups, sleeves, backpieces, and full body suits), we may need to have a collaborative in-person session prior to designing your tattoo so we can capture images, discuss what you want where, and write notes.
 Those will be done on an as-needed basis and communicated in advance by your artist.

 Do you accept walk-ins?
 Can I stop by and get an in-person consultation?